matteodelabre/saxophone/README.md

 #### `error`

-Emitted when a parsing error is encountered while reading the XML stream such that the rest of the XML cannot be correctly interpreted.
+Emitted when a parsing error is encountered while reading the XML stream such that the rest of the XML cannot be correctly interpreted:

+* when a DOCTYPE node is found (not supported yet);
+* when a comment node contains the `--` sequence;
+* when opening and closing tags are mismatched or missing;
+* when a tag name starts with white space;
+* when nodes are unclosed (missing their final `>`).

 Because this library's goal is not to provide accurate error reports, the passed error will only contain a short description of the syntax error (without giving the position, for example).